ChengduNeusoftUniversity-FengJunjie-Y22/MinimalisticWPF/README.md

 <details>
 <summary>V1.9.5</summary>

-### Ⅰ ObjectPool Support
+### Ⅰ ObjectPool Support - A generic object pool that supports auto-scaling
 - Attribute
   - PoolAttribute
+  - PoolFetchAttribute
-  - PoolFetchAttribute & PoolDisposeAttribute
+  - PoolDisposeAttribute
 - Static Method
-  - Fetch
-  - Dispose
+  - Pool.Fetch
+  - Pool.Dispose ( There is no need to use this method to reclaim objects when PoolAttribute is passed a 4 argument to enable automatic reclamation )

 ### Ⅱ Changes in mechanisms
 - Dictionary __> ConcurrentDictionary